Common dental myths debunked

 While sugar will never land on anyone’s Top 10 List when it comes to overall health, and it can certainly lead to cavity formation, it is actually not the main cause of tooth decay.
-In fact, bread, crackers and potato ships may be even worse offenders, when it comes to dental health.
-Bacteria acid that results from sugar is the true culprit of tooth decay, and when we eat carbohydrates, which ultimately break down into sugars, the sticky residue gets lodged in the crevices of our teeth, producing acids that result in the formation of plaque.
+In fact, bread, crackers, and potato chips may be even worse offenders.
+The acid that results from sugar is the true culprit of tooth decay, and when we eat carbohydrates, which ultimately break down into sugars, the sticky residue gets lodged in the crevices of our teeth, producing acids that result in the formation of plaque.

-It’s time to separate fact from fiction, so brace yourself, as we debunk some of the most common dental myths.
+It’s time to separate fact from fiction.
+So brace yourself – we’re debunking some of the most common dental myths.

 Myth: Teeth whitening damages the enamel.